ankane/multiverse/README.md

 ## Getting Started

-Generate a new database
+In this example, we’ll have a separate database for our e-commerce catalog, so we’ll call it `catalog`.

+The first step is to generate the necessary files.

 ```sh
 rails generate multiverse:db catalog
 ```

-This generates `CatalogRecord` class for models to inherit from and adds configuration to `config/database.yml`.
+This create a `CatalogRecord` class for models to inherit from and adds configuration to `config/database.yml`.
 It also creates a `db/catalog` directory for migrations and `schema.rb` to live.

 `rails` and `rake` commands run for the original database by default.
 To run commands for the new database, use the `DB` environment variable.
 For instance: